jaspartang/Traffic-Sign-Classifier-Project/writeup_template.md

 BATCH_SIZE = 64 - I read an article from Yann Lecun about not using batch size over 32 because in some situations it may not converge to the true minima.
 On the other hand, I wanted to speed things up a bit, so 64 was the compromise.

-optimizer - AdamOptimizer because it is good enough for this purposes.
+optimizer - AdamOptimizer because it is good enough for this purpose.

 EPOCHS = 15 - I saw that there is no significant gain in training more epochs.
 It kind of reached a plateu after that.